LubinKerhuel/hugo/content/post/pitot-build/index.md

 V_pitot = sqrt(max(0,(2/1.2) * P_pitot_cal));
 ```

-The Ground Speed (GPS COG[^COG]) and the Air Speed (pitot) measurements are theoretically similar in absence of wind.
+The Ground Speed (GPS Velocity) and the Air Speed (pitot) measurements are theoretically similar in absence of wind.
 In presence of a constant wind, the direction and strength can be estimated combining the airspeed with the ground speed and the plane yaw direction.

 With the wind strength and direction known, the airplane ground speed (GPS) is obtained by adding the projected wind to the aircraft forward direction to the air speed (pitot).
 The figure below presents the air speed in dashed blue.
 The air-speed measurement shows a good sensitivity even at low speed.
-The reconstructed ground speed (thin black line) matches with the GPS ground speed (large grey line) which prove the accuracy of the measurement.
+The reconstructed ground speed (thin black line) matches with the GPS velocity (large grey line) which prove the accuracy of the measurement.
 The estimation of the wind strength and direction is described [below](#wind-estimation).

  {{< figure
-src="/img/pitot-darcy-prandtl-gps-wind-estimation.png"
+src="/img/pitot-darcy-prandtl-gps-wind-calibration.png"
-link="/img/pitot-darcy-prandtl-gps-wind-estimation.png"
+link="/img/pitot-darcy-prandtl-gps-wind-calibration.png"
 width="100%"
 title="GPS Speed over ground (large grey), Pitot air-speed (dashed blue) with parameter $\rho=1.2$.
-Pitot air-speed minus constant wind estimation (black curve)"
+Pitot air-speed minus wind estimated (black curve).
+Wind impact is reconstructed from the GPS COG angle ($\approx \theta _{heading}$), and the estimated wind strength (2.5 m/s) and direction (101°)."
 caption="GPS (grey curve) and Pitot minus Wind (black curve) matches.
 Data log of the first 200s of the Firstar 1600 RC plane flight.
 On the black curve, the pitot is averaged and undersampled by group of 5 samples reducing its sampling rate from 250Hz to 50Hz.
 The GPS ground speed is correctly estimated based on the pitot tube measurement."
 numbered="true"
 >}}